Uzo2005/shitcoin/README.md

 My own blockchain.
 The currency is shitcoin.
 Please buy my coin so I can rugpull you and get rich :=|
+#### How it works
+Nodes can sync and broadcast.
+Clients can make and broadcast transactions.
+Mining increases nonce until sha256 hash starts with 4 zeroes.
+Nodes verify transaction signature before processing it.

 To run it:
  1. Install Nim